cavexman/chingusolo/README.md

 # chingusolo
-This project is an attempt to fulfill the tier 3 pre-requisite solo project for Chingu's Voyage 11. see live site at https://notesolo-cave.firebaseapp.com/
+This project is an attempt to fulfill the tier 3 pre-requisite solo project for Chingu's Voyage 11.
+See live site at https://notesolo-cave.firebaseapp.com/

+To build, first clone the repository to your local machine.
+Next, use the command: npm install
-To build, use npm run build.
+Next use: npm run build
+Finally type npm start

+To run the app you must have a firebase account and include your credentials in App.js

 If you have a firebase account you can edit the firebaseConfig in App.js with your credentials and then: npm run deploy.